triestpa/You-Should-Learn-Regex/README.md

 The great thing about this expression (and regular expressions in general) is that it can be used, without much modification, **in any programing language**.

-To demonstrate we'll now quickly go through how to perform this simple regex search on a local text using 16 of the most popular programming languages.
+To demonstrate we'll now quickly go through how to perform this simple regex search on a text file using 16 of the most popular programming languages.

 We can use the following input file (`test.txt`) as an example.
 ```text